 Sensitivity to Light

-Light Sensitivity (Photophobia) is a condition where your eyes are overly sensitive to light, possibly causing pain, tearing and discomfort.
+Light sensitivity (photophobia or photosensitivity) is a condition where your eyes are overly sensitive to light, possibly causing pain, tearing and discomfort.
 When light enters the eyes, it causes a chemical reaction in the back of the eyes.
 This reaction, effecting the rods and cones, allows us to adapt to differences between light and dark.
-The light sensitivity may be the result of the rods and cones not recovering efficiently.
+The sensitivity may be the result of the rods and cones not recovering efficiently.
 Other causes include dry eyes and/or corneal issues.

 On a tight budget?